lycheeverse/lychee/README.md

 Take a look at the [library documentation](https://docs.rs/lychee-lib/latest/lychee_lib/).
 Also check out the [examples](examples) directory for small practical examples.
 These examples can be run with `cargo run --example <example>`.

-## GitHub Action Usage

-A GitHub Action that uses lychee is available as a separate repository: [lycheeverse/lychee-action](https://github.com/lycheeverse/lychee-action) which includes usage instructions.

 ## Pre-commit Usage